sin5678/inav_cn_wiki/Connecting-a-Gimbal-to-iNav.md

 2: Using servo_tilt to let the flight controller do the stabiliation itself.
 It is example when using two servos to stabilize and camera.
 Like [this](https://www.youtube.com/watch?v=Py_RLdZwAlc&t=81s)

+## Difference between flight controller boards and mixer used.

+Because boards are different, the pinout may be different.
+It also depends on what Mixer is being used.

+Naze32: Servos connect to pin 1 and pin 2, motors get shiftet to pin 4-8

+SpracingF3: Servos connect to pin 7 and 8, motors stay at pin 1-4